About the Center

 The Center for Teaching and Learning Mathematics (CTLM) was started in 2007 at the University of Northern Iowa to coordinate professional development projects and incubate vision in mathematics education.
 The CTLM is committed to improving education by seeking to assist teachers, students, and families in making sense of mathematics at all levels, pre-kindergarten through college and beyond.

 We make powerful learning a reality for each person we serve.

 CTLM PHILOSOPHY STATEMENTS

 We believe in the power of high-quality professional development to positively impact elementary teachers and their students.
 As a result of the CTLM's high-quality professional development, teachers are empowering students for life-long learning by helping them develop an appreciation of mathematics.

-We believe families play a critical role in their children’s education – by laying the ground work for formal education during the preschool years, augmenting and reinforcing classroom instruction, and making connections between classroom learning and “real life” skills.
-We strive to empower families to engage in their children’s learning – through all developmental stages and despite today's busy schedules of families.
+We believe families play a critical role in their children’s education -- by laying the groundwork for formal education during the preschool years, by augmenting and reinforcing classroom instruction, and by making connections between classroom learning and real life skills.
+We strive to empower families to engage in their children’s learning through all developmental stages, despite today’s busy schedules.

-Learning opportunities outside the formal school day are also ample, with the increased need for after-school programs, day care, summer camps, and tutoring for enrichment or remediation.
-At CTLM, we strive to enable the people who provide these learning opportunities with the tools they need to create powerful learning experiences.
+With the increased need for after-school programs, day care, summer camps, and tutoring for enrichment or remediation, we strive to equip the people who provide these learning opportunities with the tools they need to create powerful learning experiences for today’s students.